DIARY - Italy to August 31

 Tenaris holds conference call on H1 results.

-Board meetings on H1 results: Azimut, CNH Industrial followed by conference call, Enel followed by conference call, Pirelli , Prysmian followed by conference call, Telecom Italia (TIM), Unipol, UnipolSai Autogrill followed by conference call, Banca Monte dei Paschi di Siena, RCS MediaGroup .
+Board meetings on H1 results: Azimut, CNH Industrial followed by conference call, Enel followed by conference call, Pirelli , Prysmian followed by conference call, Telecom Italia (TIM), Unipol, UnipolSai Autogrill followed by conference call, Banca Monte dei Paschi di Siena.

 ISTAT releases industrial output May data (0800 GMT) and retail sales June data (0900 GMT).